vainolo/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlServerAuditing.md

 # Set-AzSqlServerAuditing

 ## SYNOPSIS
-Changes the auditing settings of an Azure SQL server.
+Sets the auditing settings of an Azure SQL server.

 ## SYNTAX